la2050/challenge/_2020/create/startup-coil-llc.md

   - Access to the LA2050 community
   - Host public events or gatherings
   - Communications support
-Please list the organizations collaborating on this proposal.: |- Version One Accelerator is a joint venture of:
+Please list the organizations collaborating on this proposal.:

-  Startup Coil, LLC
+  - 'Version One Accelerator is a joint venture of:'
+  - 'Startup Coil, LLC'

-  and
+  - and

-  V ONE, Inc.
+  - 'V ONE, Inc.'
 Which metrics will your submission impact?:
   - Minority- and women-owned businesses
   - High-growth startups